(My-ee My-huu)

 A Child's Story

-I worked hard in school at Maai Mahiu Children’s Home.
-I was so happy to be there.
-I did not have to worry about eating anymore, and I had so many friends.
+I am so happy to be here.
+I do not have to worry about eating anymore, and I have so many friends.
+I also go to school and work really hard.